-In 2017, the Social Security trust funds are projected to collect \$1,013.8 billion and pay out \$955.2 billion, leaving a surplus of \$58.6 billion (Table 2).
+In 2017, the Social Security trust funds are projected to collect \$1,013.8 billion and pay out \$955.2 billion, increasing asset reserves by \$58.6 billion (Table 2).
 Almost all outgo will be used to pay benefits; less than 1 percent of outgo will be spent on administration.
 Income consists of revenues - contributions from workers and employers and income from taxation of benefits - plus interest earned on the trust fund reserves.